 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can also be highly satisfying.
+While HVAC can be physically challenging, it can also be extremely satisfying.
 As a technician you’ll need to be able to:

 - Work evenings, weekends and overtime during peak days.

-One of the most typical misconceptions about HVAC is that it’s a blue-collar position.
-It requires a specific skill set, in-depth education and ongoing endorsements.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
+You have to have a distinct skill set, in-depth training and ongoing qualifications.

 - Avoid working at a desk or in an office.